schaua/tdd_cpp_code/docs/Labs/01_lab_guide_initial_steps.md

 ### Step-by-Step

 1. Create a new project directory called `StockPortfolio` and `cd` into that new directory.
+It would be a good idea to `git init` so that the project is under version control.
 2. Add a _CMakeLists.txt_ to the directory that should look something like this:

 ```bash